Actifio/powershell/ManageDB/README.md

 Q: Can I include pre and post scripts as part of the provisioning / refresh process?
 A: Yes, set the name of the scripts in `$pre_scriptfile` and `$post_scriptfile` parameters.
 You can also set the timeouts for the pre & post scripts in `$pre_timeout` and `$post_timeout`.
 For Linux, use the `.sh` extension, and `.bat` for Windows.

+Q: Can I mimic the workflow functionality in VDP using this script?
+A: Yes, for on-demand, create a shortcut in Windows that invoke this PS script.
+When you click on it, it will trigger the script.
+To schedule this job on a regular basis, use the Microsoft Task Scheduler or any other third party tools.